austingray/reaxpress/README.md

 ### Server -> Client Data Sharing

 There's a middleware in app.js that sets a variable named res.locals.reaxpressData.
 All of your view data should be stored in that object.
-It is saved as a string because it will be written directly into our template, in a script tag in the document's head.
+It is saved as a string because it will be written directly into our document's head in a script tag.

     app.use((req, res, next) => {
       res.locals.reaxpressData = JSON.stringify({